 Groups are offered for verbally fluent children and adolescents ages 8-14 with autism spectrum disorder who need assistance managing anxiety that interferes with their daily lives.
 This group focuses on helping youth identify anxiety, worry, or fear and develop coping strategies to manage these symptoms and to face fears.
 The group gives youth an opportunity to practice these new strategies with the guidance and support of group facilitators.

 Parents are an integral part of the FYF groups and are asked to attend all of the sessions.
 A well-developed parent curriculum allows for the generalization of concepts and strategies learned in group to be implemented at home.
+To learn more about scheduling Facing Your Fears Group Therapy, call 720-777-6630.

 We also offer a two-day training to organizations such as school districts, ASD specialty clinics, University clinics, and mental health centers interested in learning about Facing Your Fears.
 The purpose of this two-day training is to provide an overview of group cognitive behavior therapy (CBT) for managing the anxiety symptoms in children and adolescents with autism spectrum disorder.